xpilot-project/docs/docs/client.md

 If the **Automatically set transponder to Mode C on takeoff** is enabled, your aircraft's transponder will automatically change to Mode C after takeoff.

-The toggle options on the right allow you to choose which events will cause the application icon in the task bar to flash when xPilot is not the active window.
+The toggle options on the right allow you to choose which events will cause aural sound notifications.
+The application icon in the task bar will also flash/bounce to grab your attention if xPilot is not the active window.

 ### Push to Talk
 Your Push to Talk button must be set within X-Plane.
 See the [Command Bindings](xplane?id=command-bindings) for information on how to bind your PTT.